Charlottesville mayor on Trump: 'Look at the campaign he ran'

 Bossert added that both he and Trump wanted the attacker to face "swift justice" and noted the Department of Justice was pursuing a civil rights investigation.

-"This individual should face swift justice," Bossesrt said.
+"This individual should face swift justice," Bossert said.
 "The President of the United States shares that view.
 I know he does."

-"These groups showed up spewing hate," Bossert said.
+"These groups showed up spewing hate," he said.
 "These groups showed up looking for violence."

 Asked what groups he was referring to, Bossert replied, "I refer to the groups that clashed yesterday."